 I like the look of the family owl encounter at Baytree garden centre, near Spalding.

 #5 – Junior Animal Experience

 I can’t wait for Jamie to be old enough to have a junior experience at a zoo.
 It’s something that I know he will love as he adores animals and it would be a great learning experience.
 Most have a minimum age of 6 or 7.
-There’s all sorts of experiences out there such as meet the Meerkats, zookeeper for a day, big cat encounters and more.
+There are all sorts of experiences out there such as meet the Meerkats, zookeeper for a day, big cat encounters and more.
 If anyone ever comes across anything for under 7’s please do let me know.

 #6 – Annual Pass to their Favourite Attraction

 Is there somewhere that your kids are always asking to visit?
 Is there somewhere where you go a lot?
 It may be time to invest in an annual pass.
 It would make the kids year to know that they can go as much as they want.
 Nearly all major attractions offer annual passes.
 There can be some great savings made by purchasing one.